Managing and Preventing Salt Residue Stains

 Dilute at 1:40.
 Spray liberally over equipment surfaces.
 Rinse immediately with clean water.

+Sweep the floor of any granulated salt or other debris.
 Dilute at 1:80.
 Apply liberally to floor with a mop.
+Rinse immediately with clean water, wringing mop out frequently.
 You may have to make repeated passes and change the solution frequently depending on the amount of residue build up.

 Dilute at 1:120 in carpet extraction equipment.
 Do not use a hot solution and do not mix this product with any other chemical.
 For the final step, use your wet/dry vacuum or extractor to suck it up.
 Your mats will look like new again!